evidentlyai/evidently/docs/book/datasets/datasets_overview.md

 ---

 Datasets are key for evaluating and monitoring AI products.
 They consist of data collected from your application, which you can analyze manually or set up for automated checks.

-You can bring in existing datasets or capture data from your live production system and test environments using tracing.
+You can bring in existing datasets or capture data from your live production systems or test environments.

 ![](../.gitbook/assets/cloud/dataset-min.png)